 Reason#2: Do Hackers Know Everything?

 As we discussed on The Dark Web, it is essential to talk about hackers’ techniques to breach data and use it for their means.
 In today’s day and age, hackers are getting smarter and smarter because they keep themselves updated with the evolution of technologies.
 Hence, knowing the loopholes of it as well.

 To elaborate further, you’ve probably heard about Apple’s cloud being compromised or Twitter and Facebook servers going down for a maintenance break.
 These scheduled maintenance breaks are necessary to revamp the system’s hardware and ensure that the latest protocols protect customer/consumer rights.

 Hackers use various tricks to breach the security system, take out your valuable information, and use it for their means.
 Think of this as a lock and a lock-picking thief.
 You would want to upgrade your locks every year or two to maintain the security of your house, knowing that lock thieves are learning new methods of breaking entry.

 This case is the same for your online data.

 Reason#3: Data Vulnerability

 Data can be of various types.
-It can be your personal information, your bank details, your assets, or it can be user behavioral data.
-It even breaks down to your interests, likes, dislikes, political views, or anything that you may express on the internet.
+It can be your personal information, your bank details, or your assets, or it can be user behavioral data.
+It even breaks down to your interests, likes, dislikes, political views, or anything you may express on the internet.
 All of this information is valuable for people who exploit it.

 According to Wikibon, it is estimated that Big Data market revenue will go from $42B in 2018 to $103B in 2027, which indicates that technology is evolving.
 For instance, artificial intelligence (AI) uses this data to make machine-learning predictions about human trends and provide smarter solutions.